voxpupuli/puppet-gitlab/README.md

 which is then used by `gitlab-ctl reconfigure` to configure all the services. *Fun fact: This really uses Chef to configure all the services.*

 Supported are Debian based (Ubuntu, Debian) and RedHat based (CentOS, RHEL) operating systems.

-Although the RedHat based are not yet tested.
+Beaker acceptance tests are run in Travis for CentOS 6 and Ubuntu 12.04.

 As Gitlab is providing the package repo since 7.10+, this module only works with CE edition greater than 7.10.
 Also the enterprise edition package is only available since 7.11+.
 So the EE is supported with versions greater